 Get a Souvenir

-Take Your First Look at the Grand Canyon
+Take Your First Look at the South Rim of the Grand Canyon

 Once you are ready to venture to the rim and take your first peek at the Grand Canyon, head down the clearly marked walkways.